10 Worst Instagram Offenses That Could Be Slowing Your Follower Growth

 9. Instagram Offense: You add graphics and watermarks to your images.

-Photo via Instagram @lovelifeimages (who never ever put graphics or watermarks on their images on social!)
+Photo via Instagram @lovelifeimages (who never adds graphics or watermarks to their social images!)

 This may sound controversial to some, but graphics and watermarks on Instagram photos are a total no-no in our book.
-They don’t perform as well (for follower growth and engagements) as photos that are left clean and un-touched.
-Images that have overlaid typeface will make your Instagram feed look messy and hard-to-see and can hurt follower growth.
+They don’t perform as well (for follower growth and engagement) as photos left clean and untouched.
+Images with overlaid typeface will make your Instagram feed look messy and complicated to read, and can hurt follower growth.

 The Exception?
 Inspirational quotes are the exception to the rule.
 If you want to add quotes into the mix of images in your feed to help connect better with your followers, that’s ok.
 Just make sure the typeface and font match the story and brand image you’re trying to create.